 The Governor of the NBG is appointed for a 7-year term by the Parliament of Georgia.

 The Project was implemented by the UKNF in cooperation, in the relevant thematic areas, with partners from the National Bank of Poland (NBP), Bank of Lithuania, Bank Guarantee Fund (BFG) and Financial Ombudsman’s Bureau.
 The involvement of teams of experts in various fields allowed for comprehensive sharing of knowledge, best practices and solutions, with regard to the perspective and experiences of the Polish supervisory authority as well as central banks in Poland and Lithuania, and experts from cooperating national institutions.

 Scope and summary of the Project

-The Project was sucessfully implemented during the period between March 2019 and May 2021 as part of two components, comprising the joint actions taken by the Polish and Georgian supervisory authorities to adapt the Georgian laws to the EU legislation in the field of the banking sector and payment services, in accordance with the requirements of appropriate directives and regulations, as well as the support in the implementation of those requirements.
-With the support of the Polish Financial Supervision Authority (UKNF), Georgia is now ready to fully adapt its national legislation to EU standards and financial supervisory mechanisms in banking and payment services.
+The Project was successfully implemented during the period between March 2019 and May 2021 as part of two components, comprising the joint actions taken by the Polish and Georgian supervisory authorities to adapt the Georgian laws to the EU legislation in the field of the banking sector and payment services, in accordance with the requirements of appropriate directives and regulations, as well as the support in the implementation of those requirements.
+With the support of the UKNF, Georgia is now ready to fully adapt its national legislation to EU standards and financial supervisory mechanisms in banking and payment services.